IBM/doframework/README.md

 ```
 One quick way to resolve the issue is to go to the Docker Desktop and look under Resources -> Advanced.
 Play with the number of CPUs / Memory GBs, but don't go crazy, otherwise your machine will start running really ... really ... s-l-o-w.

-Any changes to `doframework.yaml` can be updated with
+Any resource allocation changes to `doframework.yaml` can be updated with
 ```
 $ ray up doframework.yaml --no-config-cache --yes
 ```

-Once you're done, clean up with
+Once you're done with KiND, clean up
 ```
 $ kind delete cluster
 $ docker stop registry